Monitoring Devices with the Device Manager

-To connect a virtual device, click the Emulator Manager button (), select the virtual device, and click Launch.
+To connect a virtual device, click Emulator Manager , select the virtual device, and click Launch.

-When the emulator finishes booting, the device appears in the Device Manager.
+When the emulator finishes booting, the device appears in Device Manager.

-Confirm the IP and port of the remote device and change the Connection switch to ON.
+Confirm the IP address and port number of the remote device, and toggle the Connection switch to ON.

-When the connection is established, the remote device appears in the Device Manager.
+When the connection is established, the remote device appears in Device Manager.

 You can install a Tizen application to a connected device with the TPK or WGT file: